madebykind/madebykind-v3/content/work/bookmark.md

   description: Improving digital user journeys for volunteers and schools working with Bookmark to develop whole-school reading cultures and provide one-to-one reading support.
   images:
     - img: images/work-bookmark-laptop-child.jpg
-      alt: A child withyellow headphones in a library.
+      alt: A child with yellow headphones in a library.
 He is sitting at an open laptop and smiling
     - img: images/work-bookmark-help-centre-laptop.jpg
       alt: The Bookmark Reading help centre on a laptop device
     - img: images/work-bookmark-readers.jpg